Sub-Standards and Mal-Practices: Misinformation's Role in Insular, Polarized, and Toxic Interactions on Reddit: Conclusion

 \section{Conclusion}

-We have seen that misinformation persists across many different types of subreddits.
+Unreliable information persists across many different types of subreddits.
 Its spread furthermore seems to be affected by the type of community it is posted in.
-Misinformation appears to be more likely to gain traction when it is posted in more toxic/uncivil environments.
-Furthermore, the communities with large amounts of misinformation appear to be more politically insular with more of their interactions occurring between users of similar political orientations.
-As users become more dissimilar within these misinformation-filled subreddits, as found with our ERGM, they are more likely to be toxic/uncivil to one another.
-Comparatively, subreddits with less misinformation and more authentic news, are more likely to produce less toxic/uncivil conversations between different types of political users.

-Our work, one of the first to examine the relationship between misinformation, toxicity, and political polarization across such a large corpus and in multiple communities, illustrates the need to fully understand the full effect of misinformation.
-Not only does misinformation mislead people but it also can magnify political differences and lead to more toxic online environments.
+Unreliable and factually incorrect appears to be more likely to gain traction when it is posted in more toxic/uncivil environments.
+Furthermore, the communities with large amounts of unreliable news appear to be more politically insular with more of their interactions occurring between users of similar political orientations.
+As users become more politically dissimilar when commenting under unreliable information, as found with our ERGM, they are more likely to be toxic/uncivil to one another compared to users who comment under reliable information.
+Our work, one of the first to examine the relationship between unreliable news, toxicity, and political ideology at scale, illustrates the need to fully understand the full effect of unreliable information.
+Not only does unreliable news mislead people but it also can magnify political differences and lead to more toxic online environments.